Api operaie sarde al lavoro su fiori selvatici per miele artigianale di Villasimius

 Guardians and cleaners

-The forager bee: explorer of the Sardinian territory
+The forager bee: explorer of wild Sardinia

-Bees transport the resin on their hind legs and bring it to the hive, where it is mixed with wax and enzymes.
+From that moment, every day, it explores the surrounding area, collecting nectar, pollen, water, and propolis—a resinous substance extracted from tree bark.
+Bees carry the resin on their hind legs and bring it to the hive, where it is mixed with wax and enzymes.
 The resulting propolis sterilizes and seals the hive, protecting it from bacteria, viruses, and fungi.
-For this reason, it is known as one of the most powerful natural antibiotics and is the basis of numerous products for human health and well-being.
+This is why it is called one of the most powerful natural antibiotics—and why it is now the basis of numerous health and wellness products.

 Leave a comment